galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Why do we need to fit our peaks to a (in this case Gaussian) shape?
+> 1. What is the purpose of fitting the peaks to a shape (in this case bi-Gaussian)?
-> 2. Why do we get two standard deviations?
+> 2. Why are there two standard deviations?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-This allows us to precisely compute the area under the curve and get precise intensity.
+It allows precise computation of the area under the curve and estimating the intensity.
-> > 2. two standard deviations (sd1, sd2) because we use bi-Gausian shape (the sides of the shape can be different). if they would be same, then its Gaussian
+> > 2.
+Two standard deviations ($$\sigma_1$$ and $$\sigma_2$$) come from bi-Gaussian shape, where both sides of the shape can be different.
+When these values are equal, we obtain Gaussian shape.
 > >
 > {: .solution}
 >